Texas State University: Alkek Library

 The university's library was named in 1991 for an alumnus, Albert B. Alkek, who became an oilman, rancher, and philanthropist.
 The Albert B. Alkek Library serves as the main academic library supporting the university community.
 It is a "select depository" for United States and Texas government documents, receiving a large number of government publications from the state and 60% of all federal publications.
-The library also encompasses special collections and papers, including the Wittliff collections; the largest US repository of contemporary Mexican photography; the King of the Hill archives; major collection of work by Cormac McCarthy, Sam Shepard, and Sandra Cisneros; and the Lonesome Dove miniseries collection.
+The library also encompasses special collections and papers, including the Wittliff collections, which is the largest US repository of contemporary Mexican photography, as well as home of the King of the Hill archives and major collections of works by Cormac McCarthy, Sam Shepard, and Sandra Cisneros, and the Lonesome Dove miniseries collection.

 Sewell Park

 Sewell Park, located on the Texas State University campus on the banks of the San Marcos River in San Marcos, Texas, borders City Park, the San Marcos Mill Tract and Strahan Coliseum.
 It was opened in 1917 by Southwest Texas State Normal School, and was called Riverside Park.
 The land was owned by the U.S. Bureau of Fisheries and leased to the school.
 It was originally used by students to learn how to swim and for general recreation.
 The river banks were built up from the river bottom by university workers.
 In 1949 the park was renamed Sewell Park in honor of S. M. Sewell, a mathematics professor who helped form the park.

 A long time fixture of Sewell Park, local legend Dan Barry, better known as "Frisbee Dan", can be seen on just about any sunny day tossing his frisbee and keeping a watchful eye on the park.